kzil88/Quant/README.md

 Init_Limit.py ------ update the limit stock on Market.
 Init_LT.py ------ a kind of stock filter.
 Init_Profit.py ------ update the profit and divide shares of stock on Market.
+Init_RZRQ.py ------ update the RZRQ information of stock on Market.